Rate of convergence of the Nanbu particle system for hard potentials: Introduction and main results

 \subsection{Empirical law of large numbers}

 For $f\in \cP_2(\rd)$ and $N\geq 1$, we define

 Since a $f$-chaotic stochastic particle system is asymptotically constituted of i.i.d. $f$-distributed particles, $\e_N(f)$ is the best rate (as far as $\cW_2^2$ is concerned) we can hope for such a system.
-We summarize in the following statement the best available estimates on $\eps_N(f)$, essentially picked up from Rachev-Ruschendorf \cite[Theorem 10.2.1]{RR}, \cite[Lemma~4.2]{MMKac} and Boissard-Le Gouic \cite{BoissardLeGouic}.
+We recall now the estimate proved in \cite[Theorem 1]{fg} (with $d=3$ and $p=2$) and we also refer to Rachev-Ruschendorf \cite[Theorem10.2.1]{RR}, \cite[Lemma 4.2]{MMKac}, Boissard-Le Gouic \cite{BoissardLeGouic} and Dereich-Scheutzow-Schottstedt \cite{dss} for earlier (but not optimal) versions.

 \begin{theo} For all $A>0$, all $k > 2$, all $f\in\cP_k(\rd)$ verifying $\intrd |v|^k f(dv) \leq A$, all $N\geq 1$, \beqn \e_N(f)\leq \left\{ \right. \eeqn \end{theo}